a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.1.markdown

 4. __Long only works well on equities__.
 Equities tend up over the long term so long only maybe works pretty well.
 Much of Covel's book deals with commodity markets though, which are cyclical and don't trend up over the long term.
 So it makes sense to go short with other markets, but maybe not equities, since the markets seem to only _temporarily_ go down.
 I think it is important to remember that over the long run US Equities are a bet on the US economy as a whole.

-5. __It will take a lot more work to intelligently trade many assets simulataneously__.
+5. __It will take a lot more work to intelligently trade many assets simultaneously__.
 Just simply buying and holding in equal allocations is not very smart.
 We have to be smarter if want to efficiently use capital.
 How can you identify the strongest trends and only buy into those?
 How can you avoid chop in the market?
 What should you do if you find that nothing is trending?

 6. __Even if you don't get any alpha, drawdown is minimized__.
 It is a pretty big advantage to avoid massive drawdowns during recessions.
 Trend following is pretty cool in this respect alone in that it preserves capital much better than buy and hold.